-1. What does a Pinterest Virtual Assistant do?
+1. What does a Pinterest Manager do?

 As a Pinterest Manager, I can establish, grow, and manage your entire Pinterest account!
 Some business owners don’t have the time to give Pinterest the attention it needs and are eager to hand over their entire Pinterest Business Account to a professional.
 Others like to hire a Pinterest Manager and delegate certain tasks to them.
 Services I offer include (but are not limited to):